-With interbank liabilities of CHF40.3 billion as of 30 June 2021, ZKB is a net borrower in the interbank market and is a frequent bond issuer.
+With repo and interbank liabilities of CHF39.3 billion as of 31 December 2021, ZKB is a net borrower in the interbank market and is a frequent bond issuer.
 Both the bank's interbank liability structure and its market funding benefit from the guarantee provided by the canton.

-As of 30 June 2021, ZKB's market funding also consisted of CHF18.6 billion of senior unsecured bond issuances, CHF11.2 billion of covered bonds (sourced via the Pfandbriefzentrale of the Swiss cantonal banks), CHF4.1 billion of structured notes and CHF7.3 billion of repo, trading and derivative liabilities.
-However, the primary funding source for ZKB was its CHF92.1 billion customer deposit base, resulting in a loan-to-deposit ratio of 108% as of 30 June 2021.
+As of the end of 2021, ZKB's market funding also consisted of CHF21.2 billion of senior unsecured bond issuances, CHF11.3 billion of covered bonds (sourced via the Pfandbriefzentrale of the Swiss cantonal banks), CHF4.4 billion of structured notes and CHF3.1 billion of trading and derivative liabilities.
+However, the primary funding source for ZKB was its CHF96.9 billion customer deposit base, resulting in a loan-to-deposit ratio of 105% as of 31 December 2021.

-ZKB's market funding reliance remains elevated, but is mostly mitigated by the deficiency guarantee
+Exhibit 8 ZKB's market funding reliance remains elevated, but is mostly mitigated by the deficiency guarantee

-\Market funding ratio = Market funds/tangible banking assets.
-Source: Company reports, Moody's Investors Service
+Market funds ratio = Market funds/tangible banking assets.
+Source: Moody's Investors Service and company filings